 Brian Dean from Backlinko has done extensive research in this area, resulting in a CTR curve that looks like this:

-You can see more CTR curve's, for specific searches in Advanced Web Ranking's CTR Study.
+You can see more CTR curves for specific searches in Advanced Web Ranking's CTR Study.

-Example: if your website ranks on position 2 for a keyword, you can expect an average CTR of around 24%.
+For example: if your website ranks in position 2 for a keyword, you can expect an average CTR of around 24%.
 If the CTR for that keyword is significantly lower, then for some reason people are not clicking on your website in the search results.
-Check your page title and meta description for that page to see if there's any reason why people would not click on it.
-Try to improve it, and monitor your CTR to see if it has helped.

 CTR graph in Google Search Console